 This document describes the CAD model data of legs and back hardware available from SAE for the HPM-1 three-dimensional H-point machine.
 The elements of the CAD model include the feet, lower and thighs as well as headroom probe and t-bar.
 Also included are datum points and lines, and calibration references.
 The intended purpose for this information is to provide a CAD reference for design and benchmarking as well as a calibration reference for the physical HPM-1 audits.
 The content and format of the data files that are available are also described.
 The actual CAD model files are included with this product and are provided in the following formats: CATIA v4 (without parametrics), CATIA v5 (without parametrics), IGES, and STEP.

 This document describes guidelines, methods and tools used to perform the ongoing safety assessment process for transport airplanes in commercial service (hereafter, airplane).
 The process described herein is intended to support an overall safety management program.
 It is associated with showing compliance with the regulations, and also with assuring a company that it meets its own internal standards.
 The methods outlined herein identify a systematic means, but not the only means, to assess ongoing safety.
 This document does not address the economic decision-making associated with the safety management process.
 While this decision-making is an integral part of the safety management process, this document addresses only the ongoing safety assessment process.
 To put it succinctly, this document addresses the "Is it safe?" part of safety management.
 It does not address the "How much does it cost?" part of the safety management.
-This document also does not address any specific organizational structures for accomplishing the safety assessment process.

 This SAE Aerospace Information Report (AIR) examines the need for and the application of a power train usage metric that can be used to more accurately determine the TBO for helicopter transmissions.
 It provides a formula for the translation of the recorded torque history into mechanical usage.
 It provides examples of this process and recommends a way forward.
 This document of the SAE HM-1 IVHM Committee is not intended as a legal document and does not provide detailed implementation steps, but does address general implementation concerns and potential benefits.